Data journalism lesson with crime stats: Parsing close-call numbers

 The bottom line: Quick calculations are handy, and can help you in a deadline situation, but it’s always better to really dig into the numbers, even when you have a small amount of time.
 There are often a lot of great stories there, and far more worth telling than the simplistic read of a column of values.

-Related resources: Two tip sheets can provide more information on data analysis: “Statistical Terms Used in Research Studies; a Primer for Media” and “Regression Analysis: A Quick Primer for Media on a Fundamental Form of Data Crunching.”
-Also of interest is a research chat with Sarah Cohen of the New York Times and Columbia University.
-A leader in the field of data journalism, Cohen spoke to Journalist’s Resource in 2014 about how she uses data and statistical analysis in her reporting.
+Related resources: Two other Journalist’s Resource tip sheets can provide more information on data analysis: “Statistical Terms Used in Research Studies; a Primer for Media” and “Regression Analysis: A Quick Primer for Media on a Fundamental Form of Data Crunching.”

 We welcome feedback.
 Please contact us here.

 Here are the basic procedures and formulas for deriving the crime rates for each city:

 - 1) Download the attached file and open it with your preferred spreadsheet program.
 (Note that the steps below were performed with Excel 2010 on a PC; other programs and computers may require slightly different steps.)

 - 2) In cell O2, sum up the violent crimes for the first city -- murder, rape, robbery, aggravated assault (columns F through I).
 For this cell, the formula is “=SUM(F2:I2)”; you can then copy and paste this formula all the way down to row 270.

 - 3) In cell P2, divide the number of violent crimes in the first city (the value in column O) by its population (the value in column E); multiply this by 1,000 to get the rate per 1,000 people.
 The formula is “=(O2/E2)*1000”.
 Copy and paste this formula down to row 270.